online submission instructions

 What kinds of file may I submit?

-At Stage 1, we require a WORD or OpenOffice file of the text, tables and figure captions of your article to be uploaded.
-Note that figures should not be included in this file.
+At Stage 1, we require a WORD or OpenOffice file of the text, tables and figures of your article to be uploaded.

-At Stage 3, we request you to provide the following source files:
+At the file upload stage, you will be asked to provide the following source files:

-• A high-resolution graphics file in TIFF, PostScript or encapsulated PostScript format for each figure and scheme
+• A high-resolution graphics file in TIFF, PostScript, encapsulated PostScript, JPEG or PNG format for each figure and scheme

 For each source file you will be asked to